Mcilhaggis/accessible-3d-scene-viewer-react/README.md

 ## Wants:
 - No screen reader description
-- Clickable/keyboard controls to move and rotate object and toggle labels
+- Use arrow keys to rotate model
 - The bottom of the I-Frame visible in fullscreen at 200%
 - Render if there is more than one on the webpage using its repsenctive json file to populate content.
+- Click on an area and use lookAt() to focus in on an area

 ## Stretch goals
-- Having a test page on the 101 for anyone to test lighting, camera position and scale
+- Having a test page for users to test lighting, camera position and scale
 - Convert to Typescript

 ## Concerns to tackle from Sketchfab integration: